PyGenie-Scans/Scans/doc/source/tutorial.rst

   children to have a set of defined functions.
 However, any subclasses of `Scan' must contain the follow member functions:

-  map: Create a modified version of the scan based on a user supplied
+  :map: Create a modified version of the scan based on a user supplied
        function.
 The original position of each point is fed as input to the function and the return value of the function is the new position.
-  reverse: Create a copy of the scan that runs in the opposite direction
+  :reverse: Create a copy of the scan that runs in the opposite direction
-  __len__: Return the number of elements in the scan
+  :__len__: Return the number of elements in the scan
-  __iter__: Return an iterator that steps through the scan one position at
+  :__iter__: Return an iterator that steps through the scan one position at
 	    a time, yielding the current position at each point.

   There are four default subclasses of Scan that should handle most of the requirements

-  SimpleScan: is the lowest level of the scan system.
-It requires a
+  SimpleScan
-	      function which performs the desired action on each point, a list of points, and a name for the axis.
+	     is the lowest level of the scan system.
+It requires a function which performs the desired action on each point, a list of points, and a name for the axis.
 At this time, all scans are combinations of simpleScans.

-  SumScan: runs two scans sequentially.
-These scans do not need to be on
+  SumScan
-	   the same axes or even move the same number of axes.
+     runs two scans sequentially.
+These scans do not need to be on the same axes or even move the same number of axes.

-  ProductScan: performs every possible combination of positions for two
+  ProductScan
-	       different scans.
+	     performs every possible combination of positions for two different scans.
 This provides an alternative to nested loops.

-  ParallelScan: takes to scans and runs their actions together at each
+  ParallelScan
-		step.
+	     takes to scans and runs their actions together at each step.
 For example, if `a' was a scan over theta and `b' was a scan over two theta, then `a && b' would scan each theta angle with its corresponding two theta.

   The base `Scan' class contains four useful member functions.

-  plot: The `plot' function goes to each position listed in the scan,
+  :plot: The `plot' function goes to each position listed in the scan,
 	 takes a count, and plots it on an axis.
 The user can specify the counting command.
-  measure: The `measure' function goes to each position in the in the scan
+  :measure: The `measure' function goes to each position in the in the scan
 	    and records a measurement.
 The function is passed a title which can include information about the current position in the scan.
-  fit: Like `plot', this function takes a single count at each position.
+  :fit: Like `plot', this function takes a single count at each position.
 	It then fits it to the user supplied model and returns the fitted value.
 This could be anything from the peak position to the frequency of the curve.
-  calculate: This function takes a desired measurement time at each point
+  :calculate: This function takes a desired measurement time at each point
 	      and, optionally, an approximated motor movement time.
 It returns an estimated duration for the scan and time of completion.

 High Level interface